mccbryan3/ansible_workshop_files/docs/LECTURE1.2-MAIN.md

 Once your Windows machines are configured properly for powershell remoting you will also need a mechanism for providing username and password credentials each time a playbook or ad-hoc command is run against this inventory.

-Credentials for remoting should be stored in a secure place and encrypted.

-A good practice is to use Ansible Vault for a solution to these best practce recommendations.

 **Windows Ansible Connection Variables**

 Ansible provides default variables to support the username and password for connections.